Thyssenkrupp234/ra1nm8/README.md

 # ra1nm8
-Toolbox application for macOS
+Toolbox application for macOS.

-Will use MacDirtyCow for certain functions.
+**Currently has the ability to "jailbreak" (exploit) macOS kernel using CVE-2022-46689 (MacDirtyCow)

-Written in C and JavaScript.
+Exploit written in C and app written in JavaScript.